WhakEi/Vencord-Trol/README.md

 _Note:_ If you already have Vencord, click uninstall then reinstall Then fully close Discord from your taskbar or task manager, and restart it.
 Vencord should be injected - you can check this by looking for the Vencord section in Discord settings.

+## Installing on MacOS

+idk go figure it out yourself, ask chatgpt or something

 ## Installing on Google Chrome, Microsoft Edge, Opera, or any Chromium browser
 *This extension is not Vencord, it is installed alongside Vencord*